-4. Forum for Consideration of Time of Delivery Issues
+4. Forum for Consideration of TOD Issues

-In contrast to TOU rates, Time of Delivery issues relate to the time-differentiated payments that an IOU makes to electricity generators.
+In contrast to TOU rates, TOD issues relate to the time-differentiated payments that an IOU makes to electricity generators.

 SCE argues that TOD factors and periods for future energy resource contracts should not be considered in this proceeding.
 SCE believes TOD issues are better addressed in the Renewable Portfolio Standard (RPS) procurement plan proceeding, where the TOU time period analysis from this proceeding may be considered.
 While a variety of resources are assumed and aggregated across wide geographic regions and years to help determine TOU periods, SCE believes this relationship breaks down when one assumes that the TOU periods directly influence resource procurement.